ARAIDevHub/arai_ai_agents/README.md

 - Use a prompt-chaining manager to orchestrate complex LLM calls.

 For Prompt Chaining:
- - Look at the Prompt Chaining folder for python files that implement ARIA unique prompt chaining logic.
+ - Look at the Prompt Chaining folder for python files that implement ARAI unique prompt chaining logic.
  - Step 1: Creates a new agent with a character background..
  - Step 2: Creates the seasons and episodes for the agent, this is how unique content is created.
  - Step 3: Creates the posts based off the agent and season/episode that the agent will post to the connector.